 No. While Dr. Henderson always offers the best therapies available to her for each patient, there can be no guarantees or promises as to the kinds of results you may or may not experience.
 Every patient is competely unique, and while most people find benefit, not all do - that is true for any type of medicine.

-Do I have to buy supplements from Dr. Henderson's office?
+Do I have to buy supplements from Dr. Henderson's office or Fullscript page?

-No. Dr. Henderson hand-picks the best quality natural health products, and stocks the most frequently used ones for your convenience.
-You are not obliged to purchase any recommended products from the office; you are free to purchase them from any retailer of your choice.
-Note that Dr. Henderson cannot sell supplements to those who are not her clients.
+No. You are not obliged to purchase any recommended products from the office or the Fullscript online dispensary page; you are free to purchase them from any retailer of your choice.
+Note that Dr. Henderson cannot sell or recommend supplements to those who are not her clients.

 What is facial rejuvenation acupuncture and how does it work?